Click here to learn more about opportunities to apply

 Ambrose Seminary’s Earth Day event

-Building upon this foundational work, the Climate Science in Theological Education project provides grants to seminaries to specifically engage the important issue of climate change in the context of theological education and ministry.
-These Climate Science grants can provide the opportunity for seminaries to build capacity at their institution to start having conversations at the intersection of climate science and theological education.
+Building upon this foundational work, the Climate Science in Theological Education project provides grants to theological education institutions from to specifically engage the important issue of climate change in the context of theological education, leadership, and ministry.
+These Climate Science grants can provide the opportunity for schools to build capacity at their institution to start having conversations at the intersection of climate science and theological education.
 They may also provide the space to start or expand what is already being done in the area of climate science and course engagement in the school’s curriculum.
-Additionally, these grants fund ministry-focused activities aimed to engage current and future pastors in a variety of ways to prepare them for incorporating climate science engagement into their ministry contexts.
+Additionally, these grants fund leadership and ministry-focused activities aimed to engage current and future faith leaders in a variety of ways to prepare them for incorporating climate science engagement into their leadership and ministry contexts.

 Our goal is to to create an atmosphere in places of worship in which climate science is relevant, complementary, and important to faith/religious worldviews and ultimately promote faithful and meaningful action on climate change in broader society.